Sysa/Python/README.md

 ## Asana_improvements_project
 Add some functionallity to asana, as: add default followers based on project or custom fields, weekly reports, etc. Required Asana API [Python lib](https://github.com/Asana/python-asana)

-## Book parse
-Script to grab e-book from web-portal and export results in xml\html\pdf No documentation

 ## BOParse
-FTP/SFTP specific parser, legacy
+FTP/SFTP downloader and specific parser for big files, prepares data for back office system

 ## Cleanup script
 Python script for simple cleanup of directories, launching from Groovy script (Jenkinsfile) Valid documentation also available inside [cleanup script](https://github.com/Sysa/Python/tree/master/Cleanup_script)

-# Parameters of pipeline project:
+### Parameters of pipeline project:

-## Groovy script:
+#### Groovy script:
 * **NodeForCleanup** - name (or label) of jenkins node (worker/slave) where need to perform a cleanup

 * **PathForCleanup** - Full path to directory, which must be cleared from old files.Note: backslashes must be changed to commond slashes, and don't forget about closing slash in the end of the path